Testing Guide

 - persistence should work

-- audio inventory should report an unsupported backend instead of pretending to work
+mastershould change the default output volume- app/source/sink targets should report unsupported outcomes instead of pretending to work

 Before cutting a public release, verify: